0x20/hackerspace-blueprint/order/roles.md

   * Finance
   * Core infrastructure (including safety of core infrastructure)
-  * Extreme conflict between members such as harrasment
+  * Extreme conflict between members such as harassment
   * Communication about these things with Group Of Members

 This does not mean that the core group has to do everything themselves.
 They can "outsource" tasks to other people.
 However, the core group has to check if these tasks are done properly.

-The core group can temporarely ban people from the space as a means of enforcing their responsibility.
+The core group can temporarily ban people from the space as a means of enforcing their responsibility.
 If they do that, however, they have to send a notice to all members, explaining what they did and why.
 In the next meeting, the problem has to be discussed so the group can decide upon a permanent solution.

-In certain sensitive cases, like harrasment and conflict between individual members, it is advised that the core group sits down with the concerning parties and tries to find a resolution.
+In certain sensitive cases, like harassment and conflict between individual members, it is advised that the core group sits down with the concerning parties and tries to find a resolution.
 When a resolution is found, and it concerns the Group Of Members, the core group proposes the resolution to the Group Of Members.
 The Group Of Members then has to approve the proposal.

 # Group Of Members